jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 :::tip Reminder about generated types

-Just a quick reminder that Redwood will automatically generate types for your GraphQL queries and mutations if you have the dev server running (or if you run `yarn rw generate types`).
+Just a quick reminder that Cedar will automatically generate types for your GraphQL queries and mutations if you have the dev server running (or if you run `yarn rw generate types`).

-Once you define the `CreateContactMutation` (the GraphQL one), Redwood will generate the `CreateContactMutation` and `CreateContactMutationVariables` types from it for you.
+Once you define the `CreateContactMutation` (the GraphQL one), Cedar will generate the `CreateContactMutation` and `CreateContactMutationVariables` types from it for you.

 Take a look at our [Generated Types](typescript/generated-types.md) docs for a deeper dive!